 Opportunities for Input

-The Wisconsin Department of Health Services (DHS) plans to hold community and provider forums to share the methodology and rates and to gather input from program participants, families, and providers.
-Please register for the forums so we can accommodate all interested parties.
+The Wisconsin Department of Health Services (DHS) held community and provider forums to share the methodology and rates and to gather input from program participants, families, and providers.

 Ending the Wait List

 Governor Scott Walker and the Department of Health Services (DHS) released a video profile to demonstrate the importance of investing in children in need of long-term care services.
 Governor Walker’s budget proposal includes $39 million to eliminate the children’s long-term care wait list, strengthening Wisconsin’s stance as a national leader in our approach to serving the elderly and people with disabilities.